Qiskit/RFCs/text/###-v2-provider-interface.md

 backend.set_config(shots=2048)
 backend.run([qc]*100)
 ```

 The abstract classes defining this new interface will live in:
 `qiskit.providers.v2` in the terra repo and for terra's functionality
 that interacts with anything as part of the provider interface (eg transpiler
 passes that use backend configuration) will need to check if it's using a
 provider based on v1 or v2 prior to interacting with it.
+This is as simple
+as just doing `if isinstance(backend, qiskit.providers.v2.backend.BaseBackend)`

+#### Backend Class

 A base backend abstract class will be defined as: